 Once I admitted to myself that I was burned out, I had to do something I thought was impossible: stop.
 For years, I treated rest as a reward I had to earn.
 I told myself it was selfish, that I should keep pushing.
 But I had nothing left to give.

 So I made a hard decision to step away from my job.
-I took a medical leave, and at first, I felt guilty.
+I took medical leave, and at first, I felt guilty.
 I worried people would think I was weak.
-But slowly, I realized my mind and body were begging for real rest, the kind that goes deeper than a quick nap.
+But slowly, I realized my mind and body were begging for real rest — the kind that goes deeper than a quick nap.

-If you are on your burnout recovery journey, please understand this: rest is not optional, it is necessary.
-Whether you take a few days off, spend quiet time alone, or get more sleep, treat your rest like medicine.
+If you are on your burnout recovery journey, please understand this: rest is not optional — it is necessary.
+Whether you take a few days off, spend quiet time alone, or simply get more sleep, treat your rest like medicine.
 This is where healing truly begins.

 Reconnecting With My Body During Burnout Recovery

 Burnout disconnected me from my own body.
 I ignored hunger, thirst, and exhaustion until it was too late.
-Part of healing meant reconnecting.
+Part of healing meant learning to listen again.

-You do not have to start a strict routine or force yourself to be perfect.
+You don’t have to start a strict routine or force yourself to be perfect.
 Just check in with yourself.
 Are you tired?
 Are you in pain?
 These signals matter.
-Listening to your body is a vital part of burnout recovery because it reminds you that you are a human being, not a machine.
+Listening to your body is a vital part of burnout recovery because it reminds you that you are human, not a machine — and you deserve to be treated with care.

 Finding Emotional Safety While Restoring Balance

 My healing was not only physical.
-Emotionally, I felt raw, like an open wound.
+Emotionally, I felt raw, like an open wound that refused to close.
 Burnout had left me afraid to trust my own feelings.
-I felt lonely and invisible, like no one could see how much I was struggling
+I felt lonely and invisible, like no one could see how much I was struggling.

-Talking to someone I trust made a huge difference.
-I spoke to a friend, and later to a counselor, and sharing my story took away so much shame.
+Talking to someone I trusted made a huge difference.
+I first opened up to a close friend who simply listened without trying to fix me.
+Later, I began speaking to a counselor, and sharing my story slowly took away so much of the shame I had carried in silence.

 Redefining My Worth After Burning Out

-Burnout taught me a painful truth: I had tied my entire worth to how much I achieved.
-If I were not productive, I felt worthless.
+Burnout taught me a painful truth: I had tied my entire self-worth to how much I achieved.
+If I wasn’t productive, I felt useless.
+If I rested, I felt guilty.
 That belief nearly destroyed me.

-Healing meant asking myself what made me valuable besides work.
-Was it my kindness?
-My sense of humor?
-My ability to encourage others?
-Slowly, I realized I was more than my job, more than my tasks, more than my productivity.
+Healing meant learning to see myself that way, too.
+I began asking what made me valuable beyond my productivity.
+Was it my kindness, my sense of humor, my ability to make others feel seen?
+Slowly, I understood that I was more than my job, more than my output, and more than my ambition.

-If you are rebuilding after burnout, ask yourself the same question.
-What makes you lovable and valuable beyond what you do?
-Remember that you matter because you are human, not because of what you accomplish.
-This truth is at the heart of burnout recovery.
+If you’re rebuilding after burnout, ask yourself the same question: What makes you lovable and valuable beyond what you do?
+Remember—you matter simply because you exist.
+That truth is at the heart of burnout recovery.

 Reimagining a Healthier Life Beyond Burnout